Welcome to the Pure Nootropics Knowledge Base!

 Researchers during the Soviet Union were hard at work developing treatments to improve brain function and one of their results was phenibut.
 This derivative of GABA (a chemical in your brain) easily crosses the blood-brain barrier and helps to treat anxiety, PTSD, as well as depression and a variety of other stress-related disorders.

-According to a study in 2013, it is a powerful stress-reducing drug, but needs to be cycled in order to prevent dependence.
+According to a study in 2013, it is a powerful stress-reducing substance, but needs to be cycled in order to prevent dependence.

-One of the most popular smart drugs on the market is within the family called “Modafinil”.
+One of the most popular cognitive enhancers on the market is within the family called “Modafinil”.
 Many people avoid buying Modafinil because it is a scheduled substance in the United States, but one alternative is Adrafinil.
-This is a prodrug for Modafinil that improves wakefulness and concentration in order to complete certain tasks.
-Users of Adrafinil fin that it has slightly different cognitive effects than Modafinil even though it is supposed to be converted into that drug in the body.
+Adrafinil is metabolized in the liver into Modafinil and improves wakefulness and concentration in order to complete certain tasks.
+Users of Adrafinil fin that it has slightly different cognitive effects than Modafinil even though it is supposed to be converted into Modafinil in the body.

 In addition to being a wakefulness agent, Adrafinil has been noted as a tool for improving concentration, focus, and alertness beyond that of caffeine.
 Best of all, it is unscheduled in the United States so no shady online buys from a pharmacy you might not be able to trust!